iffy-pi/python-battery-monitor/README.md

 - If low battery, then script attempts to turn smart plug on.
 - If high battery, then script attempts to turn smart plug off.

-The script's attempt to control the smart plug may not be successful for a variety of reasons (not on the home network, no internet connectivity, or plug-side failure).
-Therefore, the battery conditions are checked after the smart plug is controlled.
+The script's attempt to control the smart plug may not be successful for a variety of reasons (see [Controlling The Smart Plug](#controlling-the-smart-plug)), therefore the battery conditions are checked after the smart plug is controlled.
 If the battery conditions are resolved, the script exits the function and sleeps till the next battery check.

 If the battery condition is not resolved at this point, manual intervention from the user is required.
 The script alerts the user with:
 - A windows notification and